marwahaha/MXNET-SS-CNN/README.md

 Implement SS-CNN "Dubey et al. Deep Learning the City ECCV16"

 # Alarm
-This code is abondoned, don't issue and pr.No one care.Thanks!
+This code is abandoned, don't issue and pr.No one care.Thanks!